top of page

 IMG_1132.heic

-For four years, Zenger House, a Christian foundation, has given Zenger Prizes to top journalists: Click here to explore the 40 winning articles thus far and Christianity Today for one of the articles about 2025's winners.
+For four years, Zenger House, a Christian foundation, has given Zenger Prizes to top journalists: Click here to explore the 40 winning articles thus far and Christianity Today's article about the 2025 winners.
 The 2025-2026 academic year will mark the first cycle of Junior Zenger Prizes for high school students and their journalism programs.

 Anchor 1